 In considering how to grow cherry trees in small urban spaces of the city, the priority and the first one is the selection of a variety.
 Cherry trees do not fit well in compact lifestyles, and thus selecting a dwarf cultivar or a cultivar that fits in a container is imperative.
 As an illustration, some dwarf varieties that can work well within confined areas include Stella, compact Stella, North Star, or Carmine Jewel due to their size, since they can fit in smaller areas as compared to normal trees.

 It also matters whether you prefer sweet cherries (Prunus avium) or sour cherries (Prunus cerasus).
 Sweet cherries tend to be consumed fresh, but need to be cross-pollinated, whereas sour cherries are self-pollinating and are superior for cooking and baking.
-When you simply do not have the room to plant two trees to ensure pollination, then a self-pollinating variety such as Stella could be all you need.
+In scenarios where space constraints prohibit planting two trees, a self-pollinating cultivar, such as Stella, is the recommended choice to ensure fruit set.

 Table: Best Cherry Tree Varieties for Small Urban Spaces